VUMC Institutional Letters of Support – General Guidelines

 - Applications that will be supported by VICTR resources (including BioVU, Synthetic Derivative, Clinical Research Center, pilot funding, grant studios, and many others) should request a VICTR letter of support.
 See below for instructions on requesting a letter from VICTR.

 The following documents are working drafts available for your use in preparing draft letters.
 They are offered as guidance, not rules.
 We welcome feedback and suggestions.
 Please send any comments to Katelyn Poole.

 NIH Training Grant Requirement: VUMC Institutional Letter of Commitment to Protections Against Harassment and Discrimination

 NIH institutional training grants now require a letter on institutional letterhead and signed by a key institutional leader that describes the applicant institution’s commitment to preventing occurrences of and responding to allegations of discriminatory harassment or other discriminatory practices.

 Learn more on the VUMC Office of Sponsored Programs Blog and access the VUMC Commitment to Protections Against Harassment and Discrimination (NIH Institutional Training Grants) letter here (Log-in with netID required)

 *Note that this letter is for training grants submitted by VUMC.
 Training grants submitted by VU require a letter signed by VU officials.

 VICTR Resource Commitment Letters

-If you do not have enough time for the SRC review process, you can request a letter describing the general resources available through VICTR that could be awarded if your study is funded.
-Please contact Research Support Services at email@example.com or call 322-7343 to request a general letter of support.
+VICTR can provide a letter of support that will be specific to your study and describes the general resources available through VICTR that could be awarded.
+Please contact Research Services Consultant Lesa Black at firstname.lastname@example.org to request a general letter of support.